-This marshmallow peep Easter martini recipe is a sweet treat for Easter brunch (and a great way to use up extra Easter candy).
-After all, Easter is one of those holidays where you can have your candy and drink it too.
-Sugary sweet and full of joy, you’ll delight guests of all ages with this fabulous Easter cocktail favorite.
+This marshmallow Peep Easter martini recipe is a sweet and boozy treat for Easter brunch (and also a great way to use up extra Easter candy).
+OK, we don’t actually know what extra candy means.
+LOL But, after all, Easter is one of those holidays where you can have your candy and drink it too.
+Sweet, boozy and full of joy, you’ll definitely make your guests happy with this fabulous and festive cocktail.

-Pour the vodka, simple syrup and cream into a cocktail shaker filled with ice.
-Cover the shaker and shake well, until shaker is chilled.
-Strain into the glasses.
-Take one marshmallow Peep and make a 3/4 inch cut into the bottom of the marshmallow.
-Slide marshmallow onto the glass rim and serve.
+Pour the vodka, crème de cacao, simple syrup and popcorn milk into a cocktail shaker filled with ice.
+Cover and shake well.
+Pour into the prepared glasses.
+Make a 3/4" cut into the bottom of two marshmallow Peeps and place them on the rim of the glasses to serve.

 Share your creations with us on Instagram!
 Tag you creation with #dellcovespices and we would love to give you a shout-out!